 Retirement Plan Assets

 Generally, you cannot transfer retirement plan assets to another person or charity without the transfer first being treated as a taxable distribution of the fund assets.
-However, if you are over 70 1/2 years of age, you now can distribute up to $100,000 per year directly from you IRA to a charity without any tax consequences.
-If eligible, consider this now since this special provision is set to expire December 31, 2007.
+However, if you are over 70 1/2 years of age, you now can distribute up to $100,000 per year directly from your IRA to a charity without any tax consequences.

 In addition, with a bequest under your will you can make a charity the beneficiary of your retirement plan account.
 The latter may be a good choice as you may save your heirs income taxes as well as estate taxes.
 Like other assets, your retirement plan will be included in your taxable estate and possibly subject to estate taxes.